-Why are we sacrificing data-driven results simply due to weak or nonexistent data governance?
+Why are we sacrificing data-driven results simply due to weak or nonexistent data access control and governance?

 According to TDWI’s report, most organizations still face substantial barriers when trying to implement or improve their data governance strategies.
 From the data sets to the teams governing and using them, challenges abound for organizations aiming to operationalize data for analytics — particularly sensitive data.

-What is the current state of data governance?
+What is the current state of data access control and governance?

 Organizations in every industry implement data governance frameworks with the goal of maximizing their datas’ value.
 By establishing a set of policies, procedures, processes, and best practices for securing, managing, and utilizing data, data teams are able to efficiently operationalize even the most sensitive data so that it can be used to derive data-driven insights — insights that can be significant competitive advantages in today’s marketplace.

-Still, TDWI’s research shows that although 84% of organizations consider data governance “extremely important,” few have actually created and enforced data governance policies and nearly all see modernizing their data governance program — or what they have of it — as an opportunity.
-So, despite the many success stories demonstrating the value of strong data governance frameworks and data access governance strategies, taking the steps to move from concept to implementation remains a challenge.
+Still, TDWI’s research shows that although 84% of organizations consider data access control and governance “extremely important,” few have actually created and enforced access control policies and nearly all see modernizing their data governance program — or what they have of it — as an opportunity.
+So, despite the many success stories demonstrating the value of strong data access control frameworks and data access governance strategies, taking the steps to move from concept to implementation remains a challenge.

 TDWI’s research spells out a range of barriers to successful data governance program modernization.
-From scenarios that hinder adaptability — like large-scale data sharing, evolving regulatory requirements, and adoption of multiple cloud data platforms — to people that may interfere with the process — such as employees who do not understand compliant data use or a siloed data governance board — it’s clear that organizations don’t struggle with modernizing data governance programs for a single reason.
-This creates a ripple effect that impacts and complicates data access governance.
+From scenarios that hinder adaptability — like large-scale data sharing, evolving regulatory requirements, and adoption of multiple cloud data platforms — to people that may interfere with the process — such as employees who do not understand compliant data use or a siloed data governance board — it’s clear that organizations don’t struggle with modernizing data access control for a single reason.
+This creates a ripple effect that impacts and complicates data access access control throughout the enterprise.

 When faced with these barriers, it’s important for leaders who task data teams with data-driven initiatives to ask themselves if the time and energy spent on establishing processes to overcome these challenges is worth the unique, proprietary insights they stand to unlock from their data.
 In almost all cases, the answer is yes.

-What should data teams do to modernize data governance?
+What should data teams do to modernize data access control and governance?

-Given the rate at which sensitive data and advanced machine learning, AI, and analytics technologies are becoming available, organizations looking to operationalize sensitive data in a secure and timely manner have no choice but to modernize their data governance and data access control strategies and frameworks.
+Given the rate at which sensitive data and advanced machine learning, AI, and analytics technologies are becoming available, organizations looking to operationalize sensitive data in a secure and timely manner have no choice but to modernize their data access control and governance strategies and frameworks.

 TDWI’s report spells out 12 actionable best practices for modernizing a data governance program.
-Among them is leveraging dedicated data platforms that automate policy enforcement to enable cross-platform scalability, efficiency, and compliance.
+Among them is leveraging dedicated data platforms that automate policy enforcement to enable universal cloud compatibility, scalability, efficiency, and compliance.
 The report specifies:

-Immuta enables data teams to automate data access governance for modern, cloud-native analytics platforms.
-With more than half of organizations planning to adopt two or more cloud data platforms within the next two years, modernizing data governance, and by extension data access governance, will require an automated solution that enables consistent cross-platform data protection.
+Immuta enables data teams to automate data access control for modern, cloud-native analytics platforms.
+With more than half of organizations planning to adopt two or more cloud data platforms within the next two years, modernizing data access control and governance, will require an automated solution that enables consistent cross-platform data protection.

-For data teams looking to modernize their approach to data access governance, Immuta provides:
+For data teams looking to modernize their approach to data access control, Immuta provides:

-- Simple data access controls written in plain English that stakeholders of any technical skill level can understand.
+- Dynamic data access controls written in plain English that stakeholders of any technical skill level can understand.